catseye/SixtyPical/README.md

 This should be tracked in the abstract interpretation.
 (If only because abstract interpretation is the major point of this project!)

+Range-checking buffers might be too difficult.
+Range checking tables will be easier.
+If a value is ANDed with 15, its range must be 0-15, etc.

 ### Routine-local static memory locations

 These would not need to appear in the inputs/outputs/trashes sets of the routines